sam171002/E-commerce-clothing-website-using-MERN-stack/README.md

 MERN STACK E-COMMERCE CLOTHING WEBSITE:
 StyleScoop integrates MongoDB, Express.js, React.js and Node.js  (MERN) stack to power its dynamic e-commerce platform.
 This  technology stack enables seamless management of product  catalogues and user data while ensuring scalability and performance.
 Within StyleScoop, users can explore distinct categories catering to  men, women, and kids, offering a diverse array of trendy clothing  options.From managing product listings and monitoring  orders to adjusting inventory levels, the admin panel streamlines e-  commerce operations.
-It also facilitates efficient order processing and  customer communication, enhancing overall user satisfaction. ![image]
+It also facilitates efficient order processing and  customer communication, enhancing overall user satisfaction.
 The intuitive interface facilitates easy navigation through.
 Interfaces within this e- commerce website: